David Salvage, M.D., FAPM

 If you find yourself awake at 3am or falling asleep at 3pm, the odds are you’re suffering from a sleep disorder.
 Between 50 and 70 million people in the United States have a sleep disorder, which ranges from insomnia to excessive daytime sleepiness.
-David Salvage, MD, FAPM, specializes in sleep disorders and finds solutions for his patients in Brooklyn (Park Slope) and Tribeca (Civic Center), New York, allowing them to get the sleep they need.
+David Salvage, MD, FAPM, specializes in sleep disorders and finds solutions for his patients in Brooklyn (Park Slope) and the Financial District, New York, allowing them to get the sleep they need.
 Call to schedule an appointment or book online today.

 A good night’s rest is more than just a luxury; it’s a biological necessity that helps keep your body functioning at its best, both physically and mentally.
 While you sleep, your conscious brain shuts off, which allows your body to rebuild and regenerate itself quietly.
 Your heart rate slows, your hormones regulate, and your cells go to work to repair what’s needed.